Last Updated on

 I have already mentioned the penguins on Isla Magdalena but Patagonia has so much more wildlife to offer.
 It is hard to believe that anything would want to live in this windy steppe, but if you look carefully, you can see guanacos jumping across fences, flamingos fishing for crabs in those impossibly blue lagoons and condors circling above the mountains.

 I saw guanacos all over Patagonia and chances are high that, if you take a bus or go for a drive somewhere, you will be able to see them.
-Flamingos like to flock together in the Laguna Nimez near El Calafate and I saw a condor cirling above my head both in Torres del Paine National Park as well as at Perito Moreno Glacier.
+Flamingos like to flock together in the Laguna Nimez near El Calafate and I saw a condor circling above my head both in Torres del Paine National Park as well as at Perito Moreno Glacier.

 #8 Eat slow-roasted lamb

-It does not come as a surprise that in a land as bare and wind-swept as Patagonia, the local specialty is meat.
+It does not come as a surprise that in a land as bare and wind-swept as Patagonia, the local speciality is meat.
 Vegetables have to be imported and I have seen more than one crate of mouldy peppers in supermarkets.
 The lamb, on the other hand, is regional and a dish that you should not miss.

 If you visit an estancia, you might see half a dozen lambs on spikes next to an open fire, slowly getting roasted.
-The meat is some of the most tender I have ever had and I highly suggest you try some.
+The meat is some of the most tender meat I have ever had and I highly suggest you try some.